UniSharp/laravel-filemanager/README.md

 # laravel-filemanager

-### This package is useable, but is under active development.
+### This package is functional, but is under active development.

 A file upload/editor intended for use with [Laravel 5](http://www.laravel.com/ "Title") and [CKEditor](http://ckeditor.com/).